nxp-auto-linux/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N1_1800710``: This applies errata 1800710 workaround to Neoverse-N1
    CPU.
 This needs to be enabled only for revisions <= r4p0 of the CPU.

+For S32G2, the following errata build flags are defined :
+-  ``ERRATA_S32G2_050481``: This applies errata ERR050481 workaround to S32G2
+   CPU family.

 DSU Errata Workarounds
 ----------------------